kebingyu/api-express/readme.md

 ## A simple RESTful blog api

 * Built on top of Express.js
-* Use MongoDB as the database and use [monk](https://github.com/Automattic/monk) as API layer
+* Use MongoDB as the database and use [monk](https://github.com/Automattic/monk) as a thin API layer with promise support
 * Also comes with a simple validator

 ## Install